tomtoms/ajax-jquery-php/README.md

 ajax-jquery-php
 ===============

-Basic ajax call using jquery and php
+Basic example of an ajax call using jquery and php with a plein text/html response